chenxingqiang/jax-ml/doc/about.rst

 managed by a board of `Scipy community members
 <https://numfocus.org/board.html>`_.
 NumFOCUS's mission is to foster
 scientific computing software, in particular in Python.
-As a fiscal home of scikit-learn, it ensures that money is available when needed to keep the project funded and available while in compliance with tax regulations.
+As a fiscal home of jax-learn, it ensures that money is available when needed to keep the project funded and available while in compliance with tax regulations.

-The received donations for the scikit-learn project mostly will go towards covering travel-expenses for code sprints, as well as towards the organization budget of the project [#f1]_.
+The received donations for the jax-learn project mostly will go towards covering travel-expenses for code sprints, as well as towards the organization budget of the project [#f1]_.